Cottage Cheese Dill Bread

 - Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.
 (With my bread machine, I add the liquid first.)

 - Check on the dough after five or ten minutes of kneading.
+It’s especially important with this recipe because of the cottage cheese.
 Just pop the top of the bread machine and see how the dough is doing.
 It should be a smooth, round ball.
-If needed, you can add a little water or flour.
+If the dough is too dry add liquid a teaspoon at a time until the dough balls up.
+If it looks too wet, add flour a tablespoon at a time until it looks as expected.

 Notes